-- How do people in Europe currently think about LGBTI equality?
-Here, we’re particularly interested in attitudes and beliefs about LGBTI people and related issues that will help us understand the models that people use to reason about these issues.
+- How people in Europe currently think about LGBTI equality.
+Here, we were particularly interested in attitudes and beliefs about LGBTI people and related issues that helped us understand the models that people use to reason about these issues.

-- How is LGBTI equality currently framed in Europe?
+- How LGBTI equality is currently framed in Europe.
 How do advocates, opponents, and the public currently talk about LGBTI equality?
 What can this tell us about how people think about these issues?
-Which issues are most contentious?

-- What do we currently know about the effectiveness of communicating LGBTI equality?
-What has and hasn’t worked in advocating for (or opposing) LGBTI people?
-Has research been done prior to or following particular campaigns or advocacy to measure their effectiveness?
+- What we currently know about the effectiveness of communicating LGBTI equality.
+What has and hasn’t worked in advocating for the rights of LGBTI people?

 In many cases, we may have generated more questions than we’ve answered.
 But we’ve also found countless inspirational examples of good practice, and lessons from research and practice that can be used as a framework for creating better communications.

 All this and more–including how to work this out for your own context–in our upcoming toolkit.
 Watch this space…